MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Recognition that divinity is conscious and relational but no longer anthropomorphic; dialogue with guides, Masters, the Christ light, etc.

-“Spirit invited me to…” “My Higher Self guided me.”
+"Spirit invited me to…" "My Higher Self guided me."

 Often the long middle of de-conditioning the Sky-God while still in relationship with personality forms of Spirit.